mheinzel/correct-optimisations/thesis-defence/slides.md

 Discussion also includes insight from other transformations.
 :::

-  - analysis requires an extra pass, but is useful
+  - analysis requires an extra pass, but pays off
   - currently, transformations get rid of annotations
     - maintaining them would require more effort
   - `LiveExpr` is indexed by two contexts, which seems redundant